 Please note that this is not intended to be an exhaustive list of browsers that support web standards, nor a test of browser compliance, nor a side-by-side comparison of various manufacturers’ browsers.

-Dr. William E. Evans has served as St. Jude Children’s Research Hospital’s fifth director and CEO since 2004.
+Dr. William E. Evans served as St. Jude Children’s Research Hospital’s fifth director and CEO from 2004 to 2014.
 From 1986 to 2002, he chaired the St. Jude Department of Pharmaceutical Sciences, and from 2002 to 2004 served as the hospital’s scientific director and executive vice president.
-He also currently holds the St. Jude Professorship and Endowed chair at the University of Tennessee Colleges of Medicine and Pharmacy.

 Evans’ research is on the pharmacodynamics and pharmacogenomics of anticancer agents in children, exploring genetic and biochemical mechanisms underlying differences in drug effects among children.
 He has received three consecutive National Cancer Institute MERIT Awards from the National Institutes of Health for his research of antileukemic agents in children.
 He has received several national and international awards for his research, including the Leon Goldberg Award in 1991 and the Rawls Palmer Progress in Medicine Award in 2006 from the American Society for Clinical Pharmacology and Therapeutics, the Therapeutic Frontiers Lecture Award in 1989 and the Russell Miller Research Award in 1992 from the American College of Clinical Pharmacy (ACCP), the Volwiler Research Award in 1994 from the American Association of Colleges of Pharmacy, the Research Achievement Award in 1996 and the Tyler Prize in 2002 from the American Pharmacists Association (APhA).